 I once asked if we can argue with God.

-The immediate response was, “You can’t argue with God!”
+The response was immediate and definite, “You CAN’T argue with God!”

 I say he does.

 Shakespeare writes of lawyers that they “strive mightily and dine together.”
 I'm not in the habit of defending lawyers, but Shakespeare has a point.